rajesh6666/tradehub/readme.md

 ## Docker Compose Commands

-- `docker-compose up --build`: Build and start the containers.
+- `docker compose up -d`: Build and start the containers.
 - `docker-compose down`: Stop and remove the containers.
 - `docker-compose logs`: View the logs for the containers.